httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 --- abstract

-This specification defines how a selection of existing HTTP fields can be handled as Structured Fields.
+This specification nominates a selection of existing HTTP fields as having syntax that is compatible with Structured Fields, so that they can be handled as such (subject to certain caveats).

+To accommodate some additional fields whose syntax is not compatible, it also defines mappings of their semantics into new Structured Fields.
+It does not specify how to negotiate their use.

 --- middle

 # Introduction

 Structured Field Values for HTTP {{STRUCTURED-FIELDS}} introduced a data model with associated parsing and serialization algorithms for use by new HTTP field values.
-Header fields that are defined as Structured Fields can realise a number of benefits, including:
+Fields that are defined as Structured Fields can realise a number of benefits, including:

 * Improved interoperability and security: precisely defined parsing and serialisation algorithms are typically not available for fields defined with just ABNF and/or prose.
-* Reuse of common implementations: many parsers for other fields are specific to a single field or a small family of fields
+* Reuse of common implementations: many parsers for other fields are specific to a single field or a small family of fields.
-* Canonical form: because a deterministic serialisation algorithm is defined for each type, Structure Fields have a canonical representation
+* Canonical form: because a deterministic serialisation algorithm is defined for each type, Structure Fields have a canonical representation.
-* Enhanced API support: a regular data model makes it easier to expose field values as a native data structure in implementations
+* Enhanced API support: a regular data model makes it easier to expose field values as a native data structure in implementations.
 * Alternative serialisations: While {{STRUCTURED-FIELDS}} defines a textual serialisation of that data model, other, more efficient serialisations of the underlying data model are also possible.

 However, a field needs to be defined as a Structured Field for these benefits to be realised.
 Many existing fields are not, making up the bulk of header and trailer fields seen in HTTP traffic on the internet.